WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: Cake and Eggs

-^ In the sample code I use a dependency injection pattern that was inspired by the Cake pattern, but is not what I would call vanilla cake.
+^ Sample code uses "thin cake pattern" (Adam Warski).
+I developed this technique independently, inspired by Cake pattern, and later discovered his blog about it.

+^ Further adapted here for Onion Architecture.

-^ The basic idea is to take a series of traits that can be defined and organized to follow Onion Architecture.
-These traits define the pieces of the application that will be part of that layer in the Onion.
+^ Series of traits, defined and organized according to Onion Architecture.

+^ Traits define pieces of the application that are part of that layer of the onion.
+These are "modules".

-^ Where possible, the Module traits will provide concrete implementations of the various pieces.
-If a concrete implementation is not available in the current layer, then it will be left abstract and will be defined in another layer of the Onion
+^ Models provide concrete implementations where possible, or left abstract to be defined later in another layer.

-^ In the sample code, the various layers are organized into packages.
-The modules then exist inside the appropriate package.
-They also follow the same Onion Architecture rules as the rest of the code.
-Inner Modules are not allowed to depend on outer modules.
+^ Various layers organized into packages.
+Modules exist in corresponding package.

+^ Modules follow same rules as Onion Architecture.
+Inner modules not allowed to depend on outer modules.

 ```scala
 trait DomainModule {